Rainbell129/countdown_obsidian/README.md

 3. show countdowns in the side panels instead of md files.

 # About the author
-The author is still new at both Javascript and programming, you are welcome to reach out to her [here](mailto:yw510@cantab.ac.uk) if you encounter any issue.
+The author is still new at both Javascript and programming, and you are welcome to reach out to her [here](mailto:yw510@cantab.ac.uk) if you encounter any issue.

 <br>
 <br>